Archive

 The single counter-demonstrator, clad in a cheap, celadon green tracksuit, was nothing but a first-class asshole.
 Materializing shortly after the march began, he held an American flag and a sign cryptically supporting Trump’s invasion of Iran as he heckled those behind the lead banners.

 The Trump Administration Response.
-In commenting on the over 3,000 No Kings rallies today, White House spokesperson Abigail Jackson said, “[The] only people who care about these Trump Derangement Therapy Sessions are the reporters who are paid to cover them."
-This statement embodies why the Trump Administration is the single worst one in the country’s 250-year history.
+In commenting on the over 3,000 No Kings rallies Saturday, White House spokesperson Abigail Jackson said, “[The] only people who care about these Trump Derangement Therapy Sessions are the reporters who are paid to cover them."
+This statement exemplifies why the Trump Administration is the single worst one in the country’s 250-year history.
 Put simply, Trump is the President of MAGA, not the United States.
 He rejects out of hand any debate and any viewpoint that he disagrees with or that challenges what he is doing.
 Such arrogance runs counter to our democratic norms.

 As far as I could tell, Indivisible Chicago missed an important opportunity to build its movement.
 Specifically, I did not see anyone taking names and email addresses.
 Nor did I see any voter registration efforts.